 - (k) Therefore, the Central Valley Water Board has determined the effluent limitations established in the Order for CDBM and DCBM that have been adjusted for dilution credits provided in Table F-6 and F-7 are appropriate and necessary to comply with the Basin Plan, SIP, Federal anti-degradation regulations and the State Anti-Degradation Policy. - d.
 Conversion Factors.
 The CTR contains aquatic life criteria for arsenic, cadmium, chromium III, chromium VI, copper, lead, nickel, silver, and zinc which are presented in dissolved concentrations.
 U.S. EPA recommends conversion factors to translate dissolved concentrations to total concentrations.
-The default U.S. EPA conversion factors contained in Appendix 3 of the SIP were used to convert the applicable dissolved criteria to total recoverable criteria.
+The default U.S. EPA conversion factors contained in e.

-e.
 Hardness-Dependent CTR Metals Criteria.
 The CTR and the NTR contain water quality criteria for seven metals that vary as a function of hardness.
 The lower the hardness the lower the water quality criteria.
 The metals with hardness-dependent criteria include cadmium, copper, chromium III, lead, nickel, silver, and zinc.